The biggest advantage of using a swap file is that you can easily resize it. That’s not always the case when you use a dedicated swap partition.

 Now before you resize the swap file, you should turn the swap off.
 You should also make sure that you have enough free RAM available to take the data from swap file.
 Otherwise, create a temporary swap file.

 You can disable a given swap file using this command.
-The command doesn’t produce any output.
+The command doesn’t produce any output and it may take a few minutes to complete:

 sudo swapoff /swapfile